Electronic Wire Products

 Some uses are exempted; however, in addition to intentional use, it is also prohibited for the wires to contain more than the standard value.

-The regulation numerical standards for the containment-prohibited substances required by the RoHS Directive and the ELV Directive are as follows (as of July 2006).
+The regulation numerical standards for the containmentprohibited substances required by the RoHS Directive and the ELV Directive are as follows (as of Jan.
+2016).

 MATERIAL